Wendell Piez

 Delivered to the annual conference of the Japanese Association for Digital Humanities (JADH).
 An examination of the design principles and architecture of XML-based technologies in historical and cultural context.

-Attending JADH 2015 was one of the highlights of my professional career.
-After 35 years away I was able to visit Japan again, spending time in Tokyo and Kyoto with old friends, practicing my school-boy Japanese, and just soaking it up.
 For the conference I made a small demo, HaikuML, illustrating an XML-based workflow that supports automated Kanji dictionary lookup for us students still learning to read.
 If I have another lifetime, I will certainly spend more of it in Japan.

 Hierarchies in Range Space (2014)